 The Marriotts School is committed to providing the highest quality careers provision, adopting the government’s required Gatsby Benchmarks at the core of its Careers programme.
 Outlined below are details of each of the eight Benchmarks and how the school has adopted them in its Careers Provision:

 At Marriotts we liaise with parents through our weekly newsletter regarding careers, we use a Careers Platform called Unifrog to provide our students with a wealth of advice and opportunities, to ensure they are fully informed to make the best decisions for them.
 Unifrog is also a useful platform for parents to use and login details have been sent to all of our parents.
 Student have regular opportunities during Marriotts Lifeskills and in form time to use Unifrog and its resources.
 From year 7 students can be finding out about the local and national labour market.
 We also have a fully resourced Careers Area or hub that contains carefully-selected resources that meet the needs of different year groups and groups.
 Printed information is available, such as prospectuses, careers books, options booklets and posters illustrating different Careers.
 Our alumni board is particularly popular and a good way of students relating to future Careers.
-We also sign post Careers Resources to be used On- line and our Careers website acts as a Virtual Learning Environment as does our Facebook Page[MLT1] ?
+We also sign post Careers Resources to be used on-line and our Careers page acts as a Virtual Learning Environment for students both past and present as well as parents.
 This can be useful for Apprenticeship’s information as well as links to a whole host of new resources and updated information.

 Further information regarding Unifrog can be found here